 Spoiler Alert: Your Birth Will Most Likely be Very Mundane (But Also Super Exciting)

-So Why are We Even Worried in the First Place?
+So Why are We Even Worried About Giving Birth in the First Place?

 Dr. Irving also notes that social media has had a huge impact on labor expectations.
 Moms detail their extensive birth plans and often discredit physicians when those plans veer off course, even if it’s for the health of mom and baby.